Joe Barry: San Diego Chargers

-Washington Commanders
+Washington Redskins

-In 2015, Barry was hired by the Washington Commanders as their defensive coordinator under head coach Jay Gruden.
+In 2015, Barry was hired by the Washington Redskins as their defensive coordinator under head coach Jay Gruden.
 Following the 2016 season, Barry was fired.

 Los Angeles Rams

-On January 14, 2017, Barry was hired by the Los Angeles Rams as their assistant head coach and linebackers coach under head coach Sean McVay.
+On January 14, 2017, Barry was hired by the Los Angeles Rams as their assistant head coach and linebackers coach under new head coach Sean McVay.
+McVay was with Barry as the former offensive coordinator for Washington, who was hired by the Rams two days prior.

 Green Bay Packers

 On February 8, 2021, Barry was hired by the Green Bay Packers as their defensive coordinator under head coach Matt LaFleur, replacing Mike Pettine.
-In his first year coordinating the unit, he developed veteran linebacker De'Vondre Campbell, who was signed as a free-agent for a $2 million contract, to First-Team All-Pro honors.
+In his first year coordinating the unit, he developed veteran linebacker De'Vondre Campbell, who was signed as a free agent for a $2 million contract, to First-Team All-Pro honors.
 His unit finished as the NFL's 9th ranked defense by yards allowed, despite missing star pass-rusher Za'Darius Smith and star cornerback Jaire Alexander for most of the season.
-During Week 11, his unit shut out Seahawks quarterback Russell Wilson for the first time in his career.
+During Week 11, his unit shut out Seattle Seahawks quarterback Russell Wilson for the first time in his career.

-In their Divisional Round playoff game against the San Francisco 49ers, Barry and the Packers defense intercepted 49ers quarterback Jimmy Garoppolo once, while sacking him four times, limiting him to 3 points through 55 minutes as the Packers led by 7.
-However, the Packers lost 13–10 after their special teams unit allowed a blocked punt to be returned for a game-tying touchdown with 4:41 to play, the Packers offense was unable to produce on the following drive and had to punt with 2 minutes remaining, and the defense was unable to come up with a final stop, as the Packers lost 13–10.
+In their Divisional Round playoff game against the San Francisco 49ers, the Packers' defense intercepted quarterback Jimmy Garoppolo once, while sacking him four times, limiting him to 3 points through 55 minutes, as the Packers led by 7.
+However, the Packers went on to lose 13–10 after their special teams unit allowed a blocked punt to be returned for a game-tying touchdown with 4:41 left to play.
+While the Packers' offense was unable to produce on the following drive and was forced to punt with 2 minutes remaining, Barry's defense was unable to come up with a final stop.

+After their 2023 season Wild Card playoff game win against the Dallas Cowboys, the Packers became the first #7 seed to advance to the Divisional Round.
+Barry's defense held Dallas to 16 points, while Green Bay scored 41, until the end of the third quarter.

+Green Bay went on to narrowly lose in the Divisional Round playoff game to the 49ers after Barry's defense gave up a 6-yard rushing touchdown from Christian McCaffrey with 1:07 left in the fourth quarter.
+Green Bay had a seven point lead going into the fourth quarter.

+Barry was fired on January 24, 2024.

+Miami Dolphins

+On February 19, 2024, Barry was confirmed to be hired by the Miami Dolphins as their linebackers coach/run game coordinator under head coach Mike McDaniel.

 Personal life

 Barry is married to his wife, Chris Marinelli Barry, and they have four children together: daughters Camryn and Lauren and sons Sam and Nick.
-Through his marriage with Chris, Barry is the son-in-law to NFL coach and Las Vegas Raiders defensive line coach Rod Marinelli.
+Through his marriage with Chris, Barry is the son-in-law to former NFL coach Rod Marinelli.